 Since mid-March, the United States has been battling widespread outbreaks of the COVID-19 virus.
-This has meant shut downs of all events, ranging from music festivals, to sporting events, and even small scale business meetings.
-While businesses such as restaurants and retailers begin to open, the events space is still in the early steps of what the industry will look like in the coming months and years.
+Meaning, shut downs of all events, ranging from music festivals, to sporting events, and even small scale business meetings.
+While businesses such as restaurants and retailers begin to open.
+The events space is still in the early steps of what the industry will look like in the coming months and years.
 The CDC has compiled a page of guidelines for the events space, a big one being to keep events outside and spaced out to decrease the spread of the virus.
 With events moving outside, many leaders in the industry are looking towards installing temporary structures outdoors to maintain safety guidelines.

 CDC Guidelines for Events and Gatherings